Healing from Sexual Violence - It Was Never Your Fault

 2. Access Professional Support

 There are support organizations that specialize in sexual violence.
-One-stop support centers (national short dial #8891 in Japan), sexual assault relief centers, and crime victim support centers.
-These provide comprehensive services including medical care (emergency contraception, STI testing, injury treatment), psychological care (counseling), and legal support (filing reports, protection orders).
+By calling a one-stop support center (national short dial #8891 in Japan), you can access comprehensive services including medical care (emergency contraception, STI testing, injury treatment), psychological care (counseling), and legal support (filing reports, protection orders).
+You can consult even if you have not decided whether to file a police report.
+It is fine to simply have someone listen.
+You do not need to think "this isn't serious enough to consult about."
+If you are suffering, it is worth reaching out.

 3. Receive Trauma Treatment